All guides

 Short version:

-- Your cellar.
+• Your cellar.
 Private.
 Only you see it.
-Admins can see it but don't as a rule.

-- Your tasting notes and ratings.
-Private by default (see above).
-Unless a rating is attached to an event you attended, in which case the /score/ shows up on the event report next to your name - the /note/ doesn't.
+• Your tasting notes and ratings.
+Drafts are author-only until you publish; private ratings are visible to you and the admin; public ratings show up on the wine page and recent-tastings list.
+If a rating is attached to an event you attended, your score shows up on the event report next to your name — the note doesn't unless you've published it.

-- Your ledger.
+• Your ledger.
 Private.
-Only you and I see it.
+Only you and the admin can see it (settlement requires it).

 What's coming